-The law also requires that you provide assistance to anybody who's injured.
-This can include making sure they're safe and calling for an ambulance.
+The law also requires that you assist anybody injured, including ensuring they're safe and calling for an ambulance.

 4. Document the Area

 If you're physically able to and can do it safely, take pictures of the accident scene.
-That includes your car, any other cars, damage to vehicles and the surrounding area, road conditions, and pieces of cars that may be on the ground.
-Don’t forget to photograph the other driver’s license plate in the event they try to flee the accident scene.
+That includes your car, any other cars, damage to vehicles and the surrounding area, road conditions, and pieces of cars on the ground.
+If possible, photograph the other driver’s license plate if they try to flee the accident scene.

 If there is a dispute later on about how the accident happened, your Modesto car accident lawyer could use your pictures to reconstruct the event.

 Get witnesses' names, addresses, phone numbers, and other contact information.
 Remember, witnesses aren’t just people standing around or in other cars.
 They may be passengers in the other vehicle from the accident.